liberland/laws/drafting/drafts/judical-process-law.md

 3. A partial judge shall be replaced according to the rules of the court.
 Partiality in itself shall not be counted against the judge without it having led to unjust decisions or breaches of due process, or without it having been found in extenuating circumstances (i.e., the judge must have known that they were partial and not reported it).
 4. A court or higher court, where applicable, shall re-examine a judicial decision made and a judicial process presided by a partial judge, regardless of the procedural stage at which impartiality has been established.

 ### Art.
-17: The Verdict
+18: Judicial Decisions
-1. In making a verdict or any other decision regarding a case, the judge shall consider each piece of evidence individually and in the context of how it was obtained and the statements it is supposed to support, doing so strictly based on what is objective and known, regardless of any formal rules of law.
+1. In making judicial decisions, the judge shall consider each piece of evidence individually and in the context of how it was obtained and the statements it is supposed to support, relying solely on objective and known facts, irrespective of any formal rules of law.
-2. A verdict shall be made in writing, signed, and affirmed by the judge.
-Simultaneous translation into other languages shall be provided in writing when translation services are being used.
-The verdict binds the court upon the judge's signature.
+2. A judicial decision may be made verbally or in writing.
+However, a written copy, signed and affirmed by the judge, shall always be made available at the judge's discretion or upon request by a party.
+When translation services are being used, simultaneous translations into other languages shall be provided in writing.
+The decision binds the court upon the judge's signature.
-3. The judge may grant any remedy or relief that they deem just and equitable, including, but not limited to, specific performance of a contract and injunctive relief.
-The judge shall decide who pays the court costs and, if they should be paid jointly, in which proportion each party shall pay.
-4. The verdict shall end the duration of any orders made previously to secure property, and unless mentioned otherwise, all orders shall be made null and void upon the signing of the verdict, with no surviving rights therein.

 ### Art.
-18: Commencement of Civil Proceedings
+19: Commencement of Civil Proceedings
-A civil proceeding shall be initiated by the filing of a complaint or petition by the plaintiff or petitioner with the appropriate court.
+1. A civil proceeding shall be initiated by the filing of a complaint or petition by the plaintiff or petitioner with the appropriate court.
-The complaint or petition shall set forth the relevant facts, legal basis for the claim, and the relief sought by the plaintiff or petitioner.
+2. The complaint or petition shall set forth the relevant facts, legal basis for the claim, and the relief sought by the plaintiff or petitioner.

 ### Art.
-19: Service of Process
+20: Service of Process
 1. Upon the filing of a complaint or petition, the court shall issue a summons or notice to the defendant or respondent, requiring them to appear and respond to the claim within a specified period.
 2. The summons or notice shall be served on the defendant or respondent in a manner prescribed by law or regulation, ensuring that they receive proper notice of the proceedings and an opportunity to defend themselves.
 3.
 ### Art.
-20: Pleadings and Motions
+21: Pleadings and Motions
 Parties to a civil proceeding shall submit pleadings and motions in accordance with the rules and procedures established by the court or applicable law.
 Pleadings and motions shall be clear, concise, and set forth the parties' respective positions and arguments on the issues in dispute.

 ### Art.
-21: Discovery and Evidence
+22: Discovery and Evidence
-Parties to a civil proceeding shall be entitled to conduct discovery and obtain evidence in a manner prescribed by the rules of the court or applicable law.
+1. Parties to a civil proceeding shall be entitled to conduct discovery and obtain evidence in a manner prescribed by the rules of the court or applicable law.
-The court shall have the authority to issue orders and sanctions as necessary to ensure the proper and efficient conduct of discovery and the preservation of evidence.
+2. The court shall have the authority to issue orders and sanctions as necessary to ensure the proper and efficient conduct of discovery and the preservation of evidence.

 ### Art.
-22: Pre-Trial Conference and Settlement
+23: Pre-Trial Conference and Settlement
 1. Prior to the commencement of a trial, the court may convene a pre-trial conference to discuss and resolve procedural matters, narrow the issues in dispute, and explore the possibility of settlement.
-2/ The court may encourage parties to reach a mutually acceptable resolution of their dispute through negotiation, mediation, or other alternative dispute resolution methods.
+2. The court may encourage parties to reach a mutually acceptable resolution of their dispute through negotiation, mediation, or other alternative dispute resolution methods.

-**Art.
-21: Preservation of Property**

-1. Upon request of a Party, the Judge may issue such Orders to a Party or to third Persons as they may deem necessary or appropriate to preserve and safeguard any rights or property that is the subject matter of the Case.&#x20;
-2. Any such Order shall remain in force and shall be superseded by the verdict deciding the Case.

 **Art.
 22: Hearing the other Parties**